Win up to $7,500 for individuals / ensembles to develop the business side of their musicianship. Open to all NEC Student & Alumni.

 This competitive application process is modeled on real-world grants, and students/alumni have access to coaching from the EM Team throughout the application process.
 New and existing projects are welcome.
-Finalists present at a live pitch event on Tuesday, September 18 at New England Conservatory.
+Finalists must be available to present at a live pitch event on Wednesday, November 6 at New England Conservatory.

-Pitch Coaching occurs between September 10 and September 18 with the EM Team.
-Specific times, TBD.
+Pitch Coaching occurs between October 17 and November 6 with the EM Team.
+Please sign up here for an appointment.

-- Open to all current NEC Students & Alumni
+- Open to all current NEC Students & and all NEC Alumni

 - Team collaborations are permitted; only one application needs to be submitted.
 If you are collaborating on a project with another NEC student/alumni, your application must include the names of the other NEC student collaborators.
 Teams with individuals outside of NEC are permitted, so long as at least 1 team member is a current student or alumni.